Flooweur/stryyyy/MD_Global_Instructions.md

   - Female protagonist, struggling financially with her girlfriend, Liz.
   - Performs small jobs and begins considering creating Mementos.
   - Subtle OCD: instinctively counts small details (chairs in a room, windows, etc.).
-  - Preferences (show, don’t tell): enjoys Mementos involving falling and sexual encounters with Asian women.
+  - Preferences (show, don’t tell): Simera enjoys Mementos involving falling and sexual encounters specifically Asian women.
   - Increasingly nihilistic worldview as story progresses, demonstrated through actions and choices (not direct exposition).

 - **Liz**
-  - Simera’s girlfriend; witty, resourceful, lives with chronic stomach pain (requires strong painkillers occasionally).
+  - Simera’s girlfriend; witty, resourceful, lives with chronic stomach pain (requires strong painkillers occasionally), is pretty humorous when she feels good.
   - Principled: refuses to use Mementos, but does not judge Simera for doing so.
   - Scammer; skilled at rationalizing her actions.
-  - Absurdist philosopher (show this in behaviour/dialogue, not in exposition).
+  - Absurdist (show this in behaviour/dialogue, not in exposition).
   - Her presence anchors Simera, highlights the changing dynamic as Simera loses sensitivity/pleasure in life and their relationship.

 ## Key Story Beats & Structure